Adrian-Ng/Adrian-Ng.github.io/_SQL/01-Basic-DDL-DML.md

 ### DROP

-To remove this table from our database, we write:
+To remove this table from our database:

 ```sql
 DROP TABLE Song;